ChainAgnostic/CAIPs/CAIPs/caip-7.md

 ## Simple Summary

-This document is about the details of the Lisk interface for CAIP-2.
+This document is about the details of the Lisk namespace and reference for CAIP-2.

 ## Abstract